Global dynamics of GDP and trade: Introduction

 In the present work, we look at the coupled dynamics of GDP and trade within the general mathematical framework of autonomous nonlinear dynamical systems~\citep{stro}.
 The autonomous nonlinear equation with which we model the dynamics of GDP and trade is the logistic equation~\citep{stro,braun}.
 The temporal evolution of the total GDP of the world economy (measured in US dollars) from 1870 to 2000 does hint at a trend that may be modelled by the logistic equation~\citep{mas07}.
 Empirical evidence also exists for a power-law feature in the interdependent growth of GDP and trade~\cite{bmskm08}.
-In our work we construct a unifying theoretical model for these apparently disparate observations, with our attention on countries that are ranked high globally in terms of their national GDP.
+In our work we construct a unifying theoretical model for these apparently unrelated observations, with our attention on countries that are ranked high globally in terms of their national GDP.
 From a macroeconomic perspective, GDP is a standard yardstick with which the state of a national economy is gauged, and in a global comparison of national economies, the GDP of a country is a reliable point of reference.
 By this criterion, the top six economies that we study pertain to USA, China, Japan, Germany, UK and India.
 At present these six countries account for nearly 60\% of the global GDP and nearly 40\% of the global trade.
 China, India and USA are the three most populous countries of the world, accounting for almost 40\% of the world population.
 On the scale of strategic economic regions, the three most dominant economies in the North-Atlantic region are USA, Germany and UK.
 Likewise, the three most dominant economies in the Indo-Pacific region are China, Japan and India, not to mention the economic presence of USA in the same region as well.
 All six countries are members of important economic blocs like G7 and BRICS.
 USA, Japan, Germany and UK belong to the former bloc, while China and India belong to the latter.
+Besides, all of these countries are the leading global representatives of three types of economic systems, namely, free economies (USA, Japan, Germany and UK), controlled economies (China) and mixed economies (India).
 That only six countries, closely connected among themselves through economic ties, should exert such an overarching influence on the global economy is compatible with the scale-free degree distribution of both GDP~\citep{gl04,gmacl07} and trade~\citep{sb03}, with, additionally, a small-world cluster for trade networks~\citep{sb03}.
-Summing up these facts on the ground, we argue that our study of the six countries with the highest GDP in the world is representative of the global dynamics of GDP and trade.
+These features would not be qualitatively altered if more countries were to be included in our survey.
+For example, G20, which is an economic bloc comprising the European Union and nineteen independent countries (including the six that we consider here), accounts for 80\% of the global GDP, 75\% of the global trade and 60\% of the world population.
+The disproportionate dominance of a few elements is the hallmark of a large class of scale-free distributions~\citep{albar02}, to which the global economic order can be no exception.
+Summing up all of these facts, we argue that our study of the six countries with the highest GDP in the world adequately captures the essence of the global dynamics of GDP and trade.